 - SBBC Policy 5306: School and District Technology Use - TINKER Rule: Ruling states that school officials may not silence student expression just because they dislike it.
-They must reasonably forecast, based on evidence and not on an "undifferentiated fear or apprehension of disturbance," that the student expression would lead to either (a) a substantial disruption of the school environment, or (b) an invasion of the rights of others. - Children's Internet Protection Act (CIPA) - Children's Online Privacy Protection (COPPA) - Neighborhood Children's Internet Protection Act - SBBC 5900: Anti-Bullying Policy - SBBC Policy 4000: Pupil Progression - SBBC Policy 5090: Code of Student Conduct - Rule 6A-10.081, F.A.C.: Principles of Professional Conduct for the Education Profession in Florida - National Education Technology Standards for Students and Teachers - SBBC Policy 6318: Copyright - SBBC Policy 4212: Intellectual Property
+They must reasonably forecast, based on evidence and not on an "undifferentiated fear or apprehension of disturbance," that the student expression would lead to either (a) a substantial disruption of the school environment, or (b) an invasion of the rights of others.
+Tinker v.
+Des Moines Indep.
+Cmty.
+Sch.
+Dist., 292 U.S. 503 S.Ct.
+(1969). - Children's Internet Protection Act (CIPA) - Children's Online Privacy Protection (COPPA) - Neighborhood Children's Internet Protection Act - SBBC 5900: Anti-Bullying Policy - SBBC Policy 4000: Pupil Progression - SBBC Policy 5090: Code of Student Conduct - Rule 6A-10.081, F.A.C.: Principles of Professional Conduct for the Education Profession in Florida - National Education Technology Standards for Students and Teachers - SBBC Policy 6318: Copyright - SBBC Policy 4212: Intellectual Property